-For anticipated graduate course frequencies, see the graduate advising manuals in the Graduate Academic Advising page at http://me.jhu.edu/graduate-studies/academic-advising-graduate/.
+For anticipated graduate course frequencies, see the graduate advising manuals in the Graduate Academic Advising page.

 5 HUMANITIES AND SOCIAL SCIENCE REQUIREMENTS

 The Humanities and Social Sciences play an important role in an individual's education.
 The Whiting School of Engineering requires a minimum of six courses (each of at least three credits) in the Humanities or Social Sciences (catalog code H or S) distributions, and require one writing course and two courses at the 300-level or above.